billyphelps/--C-Compiler-Interpreter/README.md

-# --C-Compiler-Interpreter
+# --C_Compiler
 A final year coursework from university.
-The code is an interpreter and compiler for a made up language --C.
+The code is an interpreter an compiler for a made up language --C.